© 2023 MJH Life Sciences™ and dvm360 | Veterinary News, Veterinarian Insights, Medicine, Pet Care. All rights reserved.

-dvm360 is proud to introduce our new editorial advisory board, a 19-member group of veterinary leaders who will assist in identifying key industry trends, suggest editorial and business opportunities, and serve as ambassadors for dvm360.
+dvm360 is proud to introduce our new editorial advisory board, an 18-member group of veterinary leaders who will assist in identifying key industry trends, suggest editorial and business opportunities, and serve as ambassadors for dvm360.

 This group of veterinarians, technicians, and other animal health experts was assembled by dvm360’s Chief Veterinary Officer Adam Christman, DVM, MBA, who is thrilled about the talent and brain power the board will bring to our family of publications, including dvm360, Vetted, and Firstline, as well as current and future multimedia endeavors.